puma/puma/README.md

 Puma processes requests using a C-optimized Ragel extension (inherited from Mongrel) that provides fast, accurate HTTP 1.1 protocol parsing in a portable way.
 Puma then serves the request using a thread pool.
 Each request is served in a separate thread, so truly concurrent Ruby implementations (JRuby, Rubinius) will use all available CPU cores.

-Originally designed as a server for (Rubinius)[https://github.com/rubinius/rubinius], Puma also works well with Ruby (MRI) and JRuby.
+Originally designed as a server for (Rubinius)[https://github.com/rubinius/rubinius], Puma also works well with CRuby and JRuby.

-On MRI, there is a Global VM Lock (GVL) that ensures only one thread can run Ruby code at a time.
-But if you're doing a lot of blocking IO (such as HTTP calls to external APIs like Twitter), Puma still improves MRI's throughput by allowing IO waiting to be done in parallel.
+On CRuby, there is a Global VM Lock (GVL) that ensures only one thread can run Ruby code at a time.
+But if you're doing a lot of blocking IO (such as HTTP calls to external APIs like Twitter), Puma still improves CRuby's throughput by allowing IO waiting to be done in parallel.

 ## Quick Start